 10.3. timelineId and Timeline History File

-A timeline in PostgreSQL is used to distinguish between the original database cluster and the recovered ones.
+PostgreSQL uses a timeline to distinguish between the original database cluster and recovered ones.
 It is a central concept of PITR.
-In this section, two things associated with the timeline are described: timelineId and timeline history files.
+This section describes two items associated with the timeline: the timelineId and timeline history files.

 10.3.1. timelineId

-Each timeline is given a corresponding timelineId, a 4-byte unsigned integer starting at 1.
+Each timeline is assigned a timelineId, a 4-byte unsigned integer starting at 1.

-An individual timelineId is assigned to each database cluster.
-The timelineId of the original database cluster created by the initdb utility is 1.
-Whenever a database cluster recovers, the timelineId is increased by 1.
-For example, in the example of the previous section, the timelineId of the cluster recovered from the original one is 2.
+Whenever a database cluster recovers, the timelineId increases by 1.
+For example, in the previous section, the cluster recovered from the original one has timelineId 2.

 Figure 10.4 illustrates the PITR process from the viewpoint of the timelineId.

-As briefly mentioned in Chapter 9, the first 8 digits of the WAL segment filename are equal to the timelineId of the database cluster that created the segment.
-When the timelineId is changed, the WAL segment filename will also be changed.
+As mentioned in Section 9.2, the first 8 digits of a WAL segment filename equal the timelineId of the database cluster that created the segment.
+When the timelineId changes, the WAL segment filename also changes.

 Figure 10.5 shows this situation.